codacy/docs/docs/faq/repositories/how-do-i-set-codacy-as-a-required-check-to-merge-prs.md

 # How do I set Codacy as a required check to merge pull requests?

-You can block merging pull requests until they pass the Codacy quality gates:
+You can block merging pull requests until they pass the Codacy quality gate.
+This ensures the quality of the changes to your codebase, such as to prevent introducing security issues or adding code that isn't covered by tests.

+To configure Codacy to block merging pull requests that don't meet your quality standards:

 1. Set up your repository so that: